oz-zrihan/myVacationsApp/README.md

 ... and vacations cards.
 By clicking the "like" button the user will add the vacation to is "following" list

 ![Vacation Card](/screenshots/userVacationCard.png)
 ![Vacation Card](/screenshots/userVacationCardOpen.png)

 ====== Admin Interface =====

-The admin will redirect to "admin-vacations" page. the page is composed from filter menu, add vacation button and edit button, also he's able to edit the header slider images
+The admin will redirect to "admin-vacations" page. the page is composed from filter menu, add vacation button and reports button, also he's able to edit the header slider images

 ![Filter Menu](/screenshots/adminFilter.png)
 ![Vacation Card](/screenshots/adminAddVacation.png)